12ff54e/GTC-Visualization/README.md

     npm start
     ```
 You can also, and I suggest to, use process manager or init system to keep app ALWAYS running.
+**Note**: `npm install` needs access to a npm repository.
+If your server do not have Internet access, you can run this command on your own computer, then upload the whole folder to server.

 ## What's behind
-This app use [express.js](http://www.expressjs.com) as server framework, and plot figures with the help of [Plotly.js](https://plotly.com/javascript/).
+This app use [express.js](http://www.expressjs.com) as server framework, and plot figures with the help of [Plotly.js](https://plotly.com/javascript/), which relies on [MathJax](https://www.mathjax.org/) to render expressions.
 Most, if not all figure types are from Huasheng Xie's Matlab program.